First Lady Ivanka Trump? Denial From Trump’s Daughter She Will Assume Unusual Position In White House For Father Donald Trump

 — TheBlaze (@theblaze) January 18, 2017

-Many on the Internet – and on Twitter in particular – have suggested that Melania might have chosen to keep her distance from her husband because of the various Donald Trump sexual scandals that were revealed over the last year.
-These ranged from his comments about “p***y grabbing” and the recent “golden showers” incident to the accusations of sexual assault.
+Many on the Internet and on Twitter in particular have suggested that Melania might have chosen to keep her distance from her husband because of the various Donald Trump sexual scandals that were revealed over the last year.
+These ranged from his comments about “p***y grabbing” and the accusations of sexual assault.

 Embarrassment As First Lady